scalalandio/chimney/docs/docs/supported-transformations.md

     import io.scalaland.chimney.Transformer

-    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Source, Target] = Transformer.define[Source, Target] .enableMethodAccessors
+    // If we want to reuse Transformer, we can create implicits using: val transformer: Transformer[Source, Target] = Transformer.define[Source, Target] .enableMethodAccessors
       .buildTransformer